apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 Configuration                     Description
 ================================= ========================
 backup.framework.enabled          Setting to enable or disable the feature.
 Default: false. backup.framework.provider.plugin  The backup provider (plugin) name.
-For example: 'dummy' and 'veeam'.
+For example: 'dummy', 'veeam' and 'networker'.
 This is a zone specific setting.
 Default: dummy. backup.framework.sync.interval    Background sync task internal in seconds that performs metrics/usage stats collection, backup reconciliation and backup scheduling.
 Default: 300.
 ================================= ========================